OverviewBlog

 How Bridging Loans Work in Practice

 The mechanics are refreshingly straightforward.
-You approach a bridging lender with your requirements, and they assess the viability of your exit strategy.
-If approved, funds are released against the security of the property.
+How do bridging loans work at application stage?
+The lender reviews the property, your exit strategy, and borrower details before releasing funds.
+You approach a bridging lender with your requirements, and they assess the viability of your exit strategy, including your credit history, a property valuation, and basic checks on proof of ID and property details.
+If approved, funds are released against the security of the property, and getting approved and funded often takes around 1 to 3 weeks, although some cases move faster.
 The key difference from conventional mortgages is that bridging lenders focus primarily on the property's value and your exit route rather than your monthly income.

 Let's consider a typical scenario: You've found your dream home but haven't yet sold your current property.
-A bridging loan allows you to purchase the new property immediately, using either property as security.
-Once your original home sells, you repay the bridging loan and arrange a standard mortgage on your new property.
+A bridging loan allows you to purchase the new property immediately, using either property as security, which can help keep a property transaction on track.
+Once your original home sells, you repay the bridging loan and arrange a standard mortgage on your new property, which is one common way to get a bridging loan over the line quickly.

 Types of Bridging Loans

-Closed Bridging Loans are used when you have a confirmed exit date – perhaps a completion date on a property sale.
-These typically offer better rates because the lender has certainty about repayment timing.
+Closed Bridging Loans and Open Bridging Loans are the main types of bridging loan.
+A closed bridging loan is used when you have a confirmed exit date – perhaps a completion date on a property sale.
+It has a fixed repayment date agreed upfront, which usually reduces risk and pricing.

 Open Bridging Loans provide more flexibility when you don't have a fixed exit date.
-Whilst more expensive, they're invaluable when market conditions are uncertain or when dealing with probate sales.
+An open bridging loan has no fixed repayment date, is seen as higher risk, and can come with higher interest rates.
+Most bridging loans are structured around how clear the exit timeline is, which is why this distinction matters when market conditions are uncertain or when dealing with probate sales.

-Business Bridging Loan - Business owners looking to understand how bridging loans can work for trading companies should visit our business bridging loans page
+Business Bridging Loan - Business owners looking to understand how bridging loans can work for trading companies should visit our business bridging loans page, which also explains secured vs unsecured business bridging loans for different types of borrowers

 The Security Aspect

-Bridging loans are secured against property, making them less risky for lenders and more accessible for borrowers with complex financial situations.
-The loan-to-value ratio typically ranges from 60% to 80%, meaning you'll need significant equity in the security property.
+Bridging loans are short term secured loans against property, so repossession is a real risk if it is not repaid, making them less risky for lenders and more accessible for borrowers with complex financial situations, but because they are secured loans, failure to repay can lead to repossession or losing your home.
+The loan-to-value ratio, often called loan to value LTV, typically ranges from 60% to 80%, and many lenders will go up to around 75% of the residential property value, meaning you'll need significant equity in the security property or a larger down payment.

-First charges take priority over any existing mortgages, whilst second charges sit behind existing lending.
+First charge loans are used where there are no prior secured loans with priority on the property, whilst second charge loans are secured behind an existing mortgage.
 The choice depends on your circumstances and whether you can discharge existing mortgages.

 Interest and Fees Structure

-Most lenders allow interest to be rolled up, meaning you don't need to make monthly payments.
-Instead, the interest is added to the loan balance and repaid when you repay the loan.
+Most lenders allow interest to be rolled up, meaning you don't need to make monthly payments and can receive the funds as a lump sum.
+Instead, the interest is added to the loan balance and repaid when you repay the loan, although early repayment may reduce the amount paid overall depending on the lender's terms.
 This is particularly useful when you're not yet generating income from the financed property.

 Common Uses for Bridging Finance